nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 🔔
 **Note:**
 * `NAME` currently does not accept special characters such as `/`, `@`, and `,`.
 This functionality will be added in coming updates.
 For more information on the requirements of each arguments, refer back to [Arguments](#4-4-arguments).
+* Clients are considered duplicates if `NAME` and `PHONE` match with another existing client.
 </div>

 **On success:**